syncfusion-content/maui-docs/MAUI/Picker/dealing-with-columns.md

 {% endhighlight %}
 {% endtabs %}

+N>
-N> * If you sets both the `Selected Item` and `Selected Index` properties, the picker will display the item corresponding to the `Selected Index` in the selection view.
+* If you sets both the `Selected Item` and `Selected Index` properties, the picker will display the item corresponding to the `Selected Index` in the selection view.
 This ensures the index value takes precedence for display purposes.
-N> * In multiple columns, if you set any one column's selected item as `null`, the selected item for the other columns will also become `null`.
+* In multiple columns, if you set any one column's selected item as `null`, the selected item for the other columns will also become `null`.

 ### HeaderText customization